greyovo/MarkditorApp/README.md

 A WYSIWYG Markdown editor.

 > ⚠️ Under active development.
-Only supports Windows 10/11 by now. 则是什么意思？
+Only supports Windows 10/11 by now.

 ## Technology Stack